 The most important guideline here is straightforward: BE HONEST while connecting with people.
 When giving a compliment, you need to be sincere.
 The key is to point out things that the person is very good at –their strengths.
 In this way, you don’t have to make up or invent anything; you need to concentrate and find something good about the other person and say it nicely and effectively.

 The better you are giving compliments, the quicker you’ll be getting new relationships.

 The four tips to connect with people instantly, and make a good first impression:

 - Don’t forget the person’s name

 - Practice the art of listening

 - Pay a compliment

 P.S.
-Have you tried using the four tips?
+Have you tried using the four tips to connect with people?
 Did you see any difference in your connection with people and how they reacted to you?
 We would love to hear from you.